 Includes the communities of Dixonville, Green, Melrose, Roseburg, Winchester, Wilbur, Garden Valley and Umpqua.

 WHEN CAN I BURN?

-Burning is allowed during daylight hours and the ventilation index is above 400.
+Burning is allowed during daylight hours only.

-NO BURNING IS ALLOWED During a declared fire season or when a total burn closure is in effect.
+NO BURNING IS ALLOWED during a declared fire season or when a total burn closure is in effect.

 WHAT CAN I BURN?

 There can be no open burning of any wet garbage, automobile parts, petroleum based products such as tires, roofing materials and plastic containers.
 Animal remains or animal/vegetable matter resulting from the handling, preparation, cooking or service of food is also prohibited.
 Any other material which normally emits dense smoke/noxious odors is prohibited.